FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 This course presents a broad overview of employee retirement plans for the Human Resource professional.
 You’ll take a look at qualified and non-qualified retirement plans, the various plans within those categories, and the advantages and disadvantages of each plan.
 You’ll also look briefly at retirement plan options for small businesses, and at general retirement plan administration practices.

-Workers’ Compensation is a no-fault liability insurance program that compensates employees with payment of medical and rehabilitation costs plus lost income for injury, illness, disability, or death resulting from accidents arising out of and in the course of employment.
-Typically state-sponsored plans, Workers’ Compensation benefits must be integrated with private-plan benefits when determining lost wages for an employee who becomes ill, disabled, or dies due to job-related conditions.
-This course shows managers and business professionals how Workers’ Compensation insurance operates and...More
+Workers' Compensation is a no-fault liability insurance program that compensates employees with payment of medical and rehabilitation costs plus lost income for injury, illness, disability, or death resulting from accidents arising out of and in the course of employment.
+Workers' Compensation plans are state-sponsored plans and the benefits of these plans must be integrated with private-plan benefits when determining lost wages for an employee who becomes ill, disabled, or dies due to job-related injuries.
+This course shows managers and business professionals how Workers' Compensation...More

 This course is designed to guide an employee through the process of choosing a health insurance plan.
 A broad overview of group health plans is offered.
 Special attention is given to common terms used when discussing the various types of health plans.
 Upon completion of the course, the student should be prepared to select an employer-sponsored health care plan.